-The Group formulated the Group Mission 2030 by incorporating issues addressed by the current "Challenge the Next Stage" mid-term business plan and analyzing these and other medium- and long-term changes in the business environment as either risks or business opportunities that will exert a serious impact on its business model.
+The Group formulated the Group Mission 2030 by incorporating issues addressed to date by the current mid-term business plan and analyzing these and other medium- and long-term changes in the business environment as either risks or business opportunities that will exert a serious impact on its business model, and it is currently implementing the Mid-term Business Plan 2021, a three-year action plan that began in FY2019.
+While the COVID-19 pandemic is having an effect on short-term results, the Company's long-term direction remains unchanged.
 The mission, which has been formulated to facilitate the implementation of the Group Philosophy and Group Vision as the Company moves toward and beyond 2030, identifies the Group's mission and direction in each of four areas, providing a roadmap for the achievement of each.